top of page

 Mesopotamian doctors also have a good understanding of gynecology and women's health.
 They know how to perform abortions and also can be consulted on matters of male and female fertility.

 Some ancient herbal remedies include blackseed, nettle and chamomile.
-Hallucinogens such as fly agaric and opium are also used medicinally.
-The saliva of dogs, now proven to have anti-bacterial and restorative properties, is used to heal wounds.
+Hallucinogens such as fly agaric and opium taken medicinally.
+The saliva of dogs, now proven to have anti-bacterial properties, is used to heal wounds.

 An asipu healer can either identify the disease demon on sight, or use questions or psychic insight to find out who it is.
 Certain charms, herbal preparations, incense or deific protections are then recommended.